Florida Keys Recreation

 • 2269 Dan Marino Blvd, Pro Player Stadium, Miami Gardens, FL 33056 · 305-620-2578

 • 601 Biscayne Blvd, American Airlines Arena, Miami, FL 33132-1801 · 786-777-432

 Many visitors rent a bicycle and explore the history and architecture of Old Town Key West.
 Walking tours, including a tour of the unusual Key West Cemetery, are available.
 The Sunset Celebration at Mallory Square is a daily spectacle for visitors and residents.
 Boat excursions and tours provide a great way to view Key West from the water.

 The Duval Street bar and restaurant district includes many different entertainment options, all within walking distance of each other.

 The Studios of Key West, founded in 2006 and based at the island's historic Armory building, was established as a new model for an artist community.
-It comprises a dozen working studio spaces, a main exhibition hall, sculpture garden, and several adjoining residencies and cottages.
-Its programming continues to grow and includes an extensive series of creative workshops, free humanities lectures, cultural partnerships, and innovative ideas for artist and audience.
+It comprises a dozen working studio spaces, a main exhibition hall, a sculpture garden, and several adjoining residencies and cottages.
+Its programming continues to grow and includes an extensive series of creative workshops, free humanities lectures, cultural partnerships, and innovative ideas for artists and audiences.